Crispy squid sisig (also called pusit sisig) is a seafood version of classic Filipino sisig.

 Step 4: Sauté the aromatics

-In a cast iron pan (wide skillet or sizzling plate), heat 1 tablespoon of oil over medium heat.
-Add 4 garlic cloves (minced) and most of the chopped red onion (save a little for topping).
+In a wide pan (cast iron pan or sizzling plate), heat 1 tablespoon of oil over medium heat.

 Step 5: Add the squid